OiNutter/guggenheim.js/README.md

 The `filter` function will filter the items in your gallery based on one of the 3 possible argument types.

 * class - If you pass a string through, guggenheim will search for elements that have a class with the same name.
-You can pass a list of optional classes by seperating them with the `|` character e.g. 'red|blue'.
+You can pass a list of optional classes by seperating them with the `|` character e.g. `'red|blue'`.
 * classes - You can also pass an array of class strings through, using the format specified by the class option.
 Guggenheim will filter to elements that match all supplied class strings.
 * filterFunction - Alternatively you can just pass your own function to run on each element.